Techno-Hwizrdry/get_assignment/README.md

 I wanted a more convenient way to download and unzip the code distro for each assignment.
 Also, I wanted to save the project spec as a pdf so I could reference it if I'm working without an internet connection.

 ## Dependencies
 This script uses wkhtmltopdf to convert an html page to a pdf document.
-If you don't have it installed, then run this command:
+[Installation binaries of wkhtmltopdf](https://wkhtmltopdf.org/downloads.html) are available for Windows, CentOS, and macOS.
+To install on Debian or Ubuntu, run this command:

 `sudo apt-get install wkhtmltopdf`